List of Peep Show characters: Sophie Chapman

-(series 1–7, guest series 9) Portrayed by Olivia Colman, Sophie Hortensia Chapman is a colleague and love interest for both Mark and Jeff.
+(s1–7 & 9) Portrayed by Olivia Colman, Sophie Hortensia Chapman is a colleague and love interest for both Mark and Jeff.
 At the start of the series Sophie is shown as nice and work-oriented, but is portrayed almost exclusively through the eyes of Mark – arguably an unreliable narrator – preventing the audience from actually getting to know her.
 This is problematic, since in the first and second series especially, Mark suffers from intense paranoia about Sophie and becomes increasingly neurotic and love-stricken.
 He highly overvalues her and places her on a pedestal, in spite of her having few admirable or exceptional traits and her flakey and shallow behaviour towards him, and overthinks even the most mundane aspects of their friendship (such as their exchange of post-it notes with stupid drawings during work hours).
 Although they socialise and play tennis on occasion, Mark also appears completely oblivious to the fact he and Sophie have almost nothing in common.
 Sophie’s own interests are virtually unknown (other than liking a television show she believes is called "Sex in The City") and she appears to have few friends.
 Sophie has a brief fling with Mark at the start of the series, but a combination of Mark and Jeremy’s poor decision-making – Mark's refusal to see a GP over the hydrocele in his scrotum and Jeremy faking a drug overdose for attention – leads her to finish with Mark before the two have sex.

 After she begins a relationship with the more manly Jeff, Mark becomes extremely jealous, partially as a manifestation of the sense of emasculation that Jeff provokes or after Sophie is promoted to a position Mark applied for.
 By series two, Jeff and Sophie are in a serious relationship.
 Mark routinely humiliates himself in futile attempts to remain close to Sophie, which include convincing her to take part in a charity bungee jump with him (in which he panics and has to be taken down), pretending to be gay, and hacking her email (which she eventually discovers).
 Sophie eventually leaves Jeff due to his abusive nature, but moves to Bristol shortly afterward, complicating Mark’s lingering romantic interest in her.
 It is only around this time in which Sophie's personality is really shown to the audience.
 Her "normal" aspects are shown to be either boring or generic, or merely cover for her hedonism, heavy drug use, and impulsivity.
 She is shown to casually lie and act insubordinately, and has an utterly ruthless desire to get exactly what she wants.
 As a result of the move to Bristol and her increasingly debauched behaviour, Mark becomes less and less infatuated with Sophie, but remains close to her out of his chronic fear of loneliness.
 When they finally begin a steady, if dull and mostly passionless, relationship, he fails to recognise this.
 Mark also seems equally unable to understand what she thinks of him or wants from him.
 The two begin to drift.